along-yundanfengqing/MgmtAppForLinuxMachines_flask/README.md

 ## 4. Try it out
-This program requires any physical/virtual infrastructure with Linux machines to be managed, and a MongoDB server for storing the machine data.
+This application requires any physical/virtual infrastructure with Linux machines to be managed, and a MongoDB server for storing the machine data.
-You can execute the program either by:
+You can execute the application either by:

 **Option 1.
 Using test environment with docker containers**
-    This program provides test environment with docker containers for the demonstration purpose.
+    This application provides test environment with docker containers for the demonstration purpose.
-    A shell script provided with the program automatically deploys the following containers on your local machine:
+    A shell script provided with the application automatically deploys the following containers on your local machine:
 - MongoDB server * 1
 - Linux machines * 10 (Ubuntu * 5, CentOS * 3, Debian * 2)